hyperledger/besu-docs/docs/Concepts/Privacy/Multi-Tenancy.md

 ![Multi-tenancy](../../images/Multi-tenancy.png)

+!!! important
-The Orion client API can only be accessed by the multi-tenant Besu node.
+    Ensure the multi-tenant Orion node client API is configured to allow access only by the multi-tenant Besu node.
+Access to your data is secured through Besu using multi-tenancy mode.

+    If not configured to allow access only by the multi-tenant Besu node, other Orion clients including other Besu nodes may be able to access tenant data.

-Multi-tenancy validates that tenants are permitted to use the specified HTTP or websocket JSON-RPC requests, and that they have access to the requested privacy data.
-Privacy data is segregated, and each tenant uses a JWT token for authentication.
+Multi-tenancy validates that tenants are permitted to use the specified HTTP or Websocket JSON-RPC requests, and the tenant has access to the requested privacy data.
+Private data is segregated, and each tenant uses a JWT token for authentication.

 The JWT token can be created [externally or internally](../../HowTo/Interact/APIs/Authentication.md).